asapdotid/wsl-config/README.md

 PROJECT_LOCATION=$HOME'/projects/www'
 ```

-you can change with your own project.
+You can change with your own project.

 Then

-setup sources aliase and function to your `.zshrc`
+Setup sources aliases and functions to your `.zshrc`

 ``` bash
 source $HOME/.config/.aliases